NiclasBottenbruch/dynamic-rollout-filtering-in-model-based-offline-rl/README.md

 # Model-Based Offline Reinforcement Learning with Dynamic Filtering

-This code is baded on the [Offline RL Kit](https://github.com/yihaosun1124/OfflineRL-Kit) by Yihao Sun et al.
+This code is based on the [Offline RL Kit](https://github.com/yihaosun1124/OfflineRL-Kit) by Yihao Sun et al.

 For my master's thesis (which is not publicly available), I integrated the [Trajectory Transformer](https://github.com/jannerm/trajectory-transformer) by Janner as a dynamics model in model-based offline reinforcement learning which creates trajectories of observations, actions and rewards jointly by maximizing the trajectory likelihood using beam search to mitigate the error accumulation of an autoregressive step-by-step process. <br>